Your “Pick-Me-Up” Could Be Slowing You Down

 But here’s the thing… I’m not actually suggesting that you shouldn’t have any caffeine.
+In fact, there are many health benefits of coffee and caffeine that have been backed by research.
 As with most things, moderation is key.
 But when coffee, or any other form of caffeine, is the only thing keeping you going, and you find yourself caught in cycle of caffeine-induced ups and downs, it’s time to take a closer look.
 Often, an adrenal imbalance that prevents restful sleep is hiding behind the caffeine crutch.

 Caffeine won’t cause adrenal dysfunction all by itself, but your body changes with excessive intake of caffeine, putting stress on the adrenal glands.
 And if you choose an energy drink or coffee over a good night’s sleep or eating right, your adrenal health will suffer.
-Let’s examine the impact of caffeine on your body – more specifically, on your adrenals.
+Let’s examine the relationship between caffeine and adrenal fatigue and the impact of caffeine on your body.

 Can you recall how you feel right after you drink and espresso?
 If you pay close attention, you’ll probably notice your heart begin beat faster, your muscles contract, and you’ll feel the instant energy from the sugar and free fatty acids your liver has released into your bloodstream.
 You may also notice feelings of anxiety or increased worry.
 But usually, when you’re having a caffeinated drink, there’s no actual emergency.
 Your body is ready to conquer a predator, even if you’re sitting enjoying social time with a friend.